CardinalSys/GitHubCopilotSpaceWar/README.md

 # GitHubCopilotSpaceWar
-A simple 2D Space Shooter Game maked with GitHubCopilot
+A simple 2D Space Shooter Game made with GitHubCopilot